Yo-odd/Yo-odd/README.md

   - 🎐 all this – it’s not me, inside, and I am…more!

-    -i sometimes when feel like it, like to draw🎨 digital illustrations, not an pro or something like that, but it helps to keep the human in me going on.
+    -sometimes when feel like it,i like to draw🎨 digital illustrations, not an pro or something like that, but it helps to keep the human in me going on.

     -one of those programmer, who loves 🎶 with 👨‍💻